My Take on Thailand

 The following day we took off for Koh Phangan.
 After spending some time in a ferry we arrived in Thailand’s famous full moon party island.
 Once again we were treated to shared bungalows but this time they were right on the beach, at a resort complete with an infinity pool and full restaurant.
 I’m a sucker for a nice beach and I was absolutely blown away.

 Though we did not visit during one of the famous full moon parties, we still ventured out to get a taste of Koh Phanagan nightlife.
 One night this meant sampling the local Thai cuisine at the Thong Sala food market.
 If you are a foodie, or even if you aren’t a foodie, this is a highlight.
 I had the best Pad Thai of my life, followed by delicious fresh coconut ice cream.
 Talk about YUM.
 Later on our night out at the beach was fire- figuratively and literally.
-The beach is full of lively fire dancers and travelers from around the world.
+The beach is full of lively fire dancers and travellers from around the world.
 Whether you choose to grab a bucket with a friend, sit back and watch the fire dancers, or both you are in for a treat.
-My personal favorite was petting the puppies that roam the island.
+My personal favourite was petting the puppies that roam the island.

 Soaking Up Last Moments of Paradise